 tools - Contains a collection of stand-alone scripts.
 While these may reference the top-level DevStack configuration they can generally be run alone.
+There are also some sub-directories to support specific environments such as XenServer.

 2.6.3 Scripts